Skip to main content

 CHEM 497 – Research up to a maximum of 3 hours

-Only three hours of CHEM 493, 496, or 497, separately or collectively, may be used to fulfill the chemistry elective requirement.
-CHEM 498, 540, and 547 were formerly CHEM 293A, 450, and 441, respectively.
-500-level graduate courses require faculty consent.
+Only six hours of CHEM 493, 496, or 497, separately or collectively, may be used to fulfill the chemistry elective requirement.
+With course instructor and chemistry advisor consent, 500-level chemistry graduate courses can count toward elective credit for the chemistry B.A.

 Performance requirements